in Fine Arts

 |Teaching Language:||Swedish and English|

-Exhibition making is an important part of the education.
-The students take part in several group exhibitions, and during the last year (Year 5) they also hold a solo show in the gallery of the Royal Institute of Art, Galleri Mejan.
+Exhibition making is an integral part of the education; all students participate in group exhibitions (year three and year five) and a solo show in the gallery of the Royal Institute of Art (year five).

-International collaboration is highly valued at the Royal Institute of Art.
-We encourage our students to participate in exchange programmes abroad with our partner institutions.
+International collaboration is highly valued in RIA; we encourage our students to participate in exchange programs abroad with our partner institutions.

 Entry requirement and selection